Zip-lock bag, meet granola.

 In spite of the fact that fruity pebbles are really tasty for breakfast, too: granola.
 In spite of your boyfriend erroneously reconsidering his living arrangement every time you make granola: granola.
 Tell him it’s an accessory.
 Tell him your girlfriends would understand.
 And tote it around in a zip-lock baggy.

-Add all dry ingredients (excluding the chopped dates) to a mixing bowl and stir to combine.
-Add coconut oil and honey to a small bowl and microwave (or heat on stove top) for 10 seconds or so or until melted.
-Pour the honey/coconut oil over the oat mixture and use a spoon to stir until everything is coated.
+- Add all dry ingredients (excluding the chopped dates) to a mixing bowl and stir to combine.
+Add coconut oil and pure maple syrup to a small bowl and microwave (or heat on stove top) for 10 seconds or so or until melted.
+Pour the maple/coconut oil over the oat mixture and use a spoon to stir until everything is coated.

 - Pour the granola mixture onto a baking sheet and form a rectangle so that ingredients aren’t spaced out.
 Bake for 35 to 40 minutes on the center rack of your oven or until granola is crispy and golden brown.

 - Half-way through baking, mix granola around on the baking sheet with a spatula so that it bakes evenly.
 Remove from the oven and allow the granola to cool at least 10 minutes – this is where the clustering magic happens!
 Add the chopped dates before serving with yogurt, milk and/or fruit!